woodpigeon/demo_saved_search_app/README.md

 I don't yet know how this scales, i.e how many 'saved searches' can be added as descrete schedules without performance or other limitations being hit.

-This is still a work in progress.
+_This is still a work in progress_

+The sample app is deployed to heroku [here](https://demo-saved-search-app.herokuapp.com).

 ## Installation